lovemecomputer/unity-float-extension-methods/README.md

 #### Includes:

 - `Smooth0to1` function.
-  - pass this function a float in the range of 0–1, and it will return a value blended by the chosen `SmoothType`
+  - call this method on a float in the range of 0–1, and it will return a value blended by the chosen `SmoothType`

 - `SmoothType` enum - used to select which `SmoothType` to use when calling the `Smooth0to1` function.